dspace-group/dspace-reference-architecture-aws/README.md

 always uncomment line `depends_on = [module.eks.node_groups]`.
 It is recommended to use AWS `admin` account, or ask your AWS administrator to assign necessary IAM roles and permissions to your user.

-When deploying an Amazon OpenSearch domain for the first time in a new AWS account using Terraform, you may encounter the following error:
+If the required service-linked role `AWSServiceRoleForAmazonOpenSearchService` is not manually created beforehand, setting up an Amazon OpenSearch domain for the first time in a new AWS account using Terraform may result in the following error:

 >**<span style="color:red">Error:</span>** creating OpenSearch Domain: ValidationException: Before you can proceed, you must enable a service-linked role to give Amazon OpenSearch Service permissions to access your VPC.

-This error occurs because Amazon OpenSearch requires a service-linked role named `AWSServiceRoleForAmazonOpenSearchService` to interact with your VPC.
-In a new AWS account, this role might not be created in time during the initial Terraform run, causing the domain provisioning to fail.
+This issue arises because, in a new AWS account, the required service-linked role may not be created in time during the initial Terraform run, causing the domain provisioning to fail.

 Simply run `terraform apply` again.
 On the second attempt, the required service-linked role will already be in place, and the OpenSearch domain should be provisioned successfully.
 ### Destroy Infrastructure